 – Manufacturing;

-- Distribution, import from outside the European Union or export from the European Union.
+– Distribution, import from a third country outside the European Union, or export outside the European Union.

-For all types of particle gas pedals and electrical equipment emitting ionizing radiation (e.g. X-ray generators):
+For all types of particle accelerators and electrical devices emitting ionizing radiation (e.g., X-ray generators):

 – Manufacturing;

-- Use or possession of devices in working order or containing activated parts;
+– Use or possession of devices in operational status or containing activated parts;

-- Distribution, with the exception of CE-marked devices used for medical applications.
+– Distribution, with the exception of the distribution of CE-marked devices used for medical applications.

 What are the exemptions?

-Q = weighted sum of radionuclide activities present at any time in the place where the activity is carried out or the object of the activity, divided by the exemption limit value set out in the second column of Table 2 of Appendix 13-8.
+Q = weighted sum of radionuclide activities present at any given time in the location where the activity is carried out or is the subject of the activity, divided by the exemption limit value set in the second column of Table 2 of Annex 13-8.

-Qm = weighted sum of the radionuclide mass activities of each homogeneous or related group of radionuclides present at any time in the place where the activity is carried out or the object of the activity, divided by the exemption limit value set out in Table 1 or in the third column of Table 2 of Annex 13-8 for each of these radionuclides.
+Qm = weighted sum of mass activities of radionuclides for each homogeneous or related set present at any given time in the location where the activity is carried out or is the subject of the activity, divided by the exemption limit value set in Table 1 or the third column of Table 2 of Annex 13-8 for each of these radionuclides.

 The different ASN regimes

-(*) an activity may also be subject to declaration if the weighted sum of radionuclide activity mass concentrations divided by the declaration limit value set in the fourth column of Table 2 of Appendix 13-8 of the French Public Health Code for each of these radionuclides is less than 1, and the activity is not exempt.
+(*) an activity may also be subject to declaration if the weighted sum of mass activity concentrations of radionuclides divided by the declaration limit value set in the fourth column of Table 2 of Annex 13-8 of the Public Health Code for each of these radionuclides is less than 1 and the activity is not exempt.

 Conclusion

-In addition, the person in charge of the nuclear activity must appoint a radiation protection advisor.
-This person assists in setting up the radiation protection organization.
+Furthermore, the person responsible for the nuclear activity must appoint a radiation protection advisor.
+This advisor assists in establishing the radiation protection organization.

-Regulations governing exposure to ionizing radiation must also be taken into account: risk assessment, zoning, checks, etc.
+The regulations related to exposure to ionizing radiation must also be taken into account: risk assessment, zoning, verifications, etc.

 Photo credit: Buddha Elemental 3D